The Museum blog

 On February 22, 1943, three German students from the University of Munich were executed.
 They are accused of acts of high treason and subversive propaganda for repeatedly distributing leaflets.
 Among them, Sophie Scholl, a young woman barely 20, became a symbol of resistance and courage against Hitler’s murderous madness.

-An additional piece of history enters the museum.
-René Duclos’ jacket will be on display in a few weeks with its history.
+Another piece of history enters the museum.
+René Duclos’s jacket will be on display in a few weeks with its history.
 So that we never forget the sacrifice of these men, for our Freedom.